 It's no secret that Texas takes its alcohol laws seriously.
 And while most people are familiar with the state's open container law, many don't know exactly what it entails.

 Under Texas law, it is illegal to have an open container of alcohol in the passenger area of a vehicle.
 This includes the glove compartment, center console, or anywhere else that is within reach of the driver or passengers.
 The only exception to this rule is if the open container is stored in the trunk of the car.
-If a driver is caught with an open container in their car, they will likely be charged with a misdemeanor offense.

 However, if a driver is also charged with another offense related to alcohol, such as driving while intoxicated (DWI), they may face more severe penalties.